 For help on choosing a protein powder, read this post.

-- Vegan, Plant-based Options – We like Vega.
-The Vanilla Chai is terrific.
-Tastes great, is not gritty as many plant-based brands are, and has an excellent nutritional profile.
-Another terrific option is Raw Garden of Life plant-based powders.
+- Another terrific option is Raw Garden of Life plant-based powders.
 Great taste and nutritional profile.

-- Another option for a plant-based protein is to use hemp powder.
+- Yet another plant-based protein is to use hemp powder.
 Navitas Natural and Bob’s Red Mill make one.
-The taste takes a bit of getting used to.
+The taste takes a bit of getting used to..and even for me the taste is a bit tough, but who knows, you might like it.

 Fruit and Fiber Options